SereDef/GenR-metadata-app/README.md

 * [reticulate](https://rstudio.github.io/reticulate/) (version >= 1.26)

-To launch the application, open **RStudio** (or any other R IDE), and paste the following command in your console (only do this if you need to install the packages i listed above):
+To launch the application, open **RStudio** (or any other R IDE), and paste the following command in your console (only do this if you need to install the packages I listed above):
 ```r
 install.packages(c("shiny","reticulate"), dependencies = TRUE)
 ```